Abbey4799/CuteGPT/README.md

 Based on the KW-CuteGPT-7b version, KW-CuteGPT-13b has improved accuracy in knowledge, understanding of complex instructions, ability to comprehend long texts, reasoning ability, faithful question answering, and other capabilities.
 Currently, the KW-CuteGPT-13b version model outperforms the majority of models of similar scale in certain evaluation tasks.

 ## Open Parameters
+We have open-sourced the following versions of the parameters:

 | Huggingface                       | Description                                        |
 | --------------------------------- | -------------------------------------------------- |